Appdynamics/ucs-monitoring-extension-docker/README.md

 This project contains docker artefacts and instructions on how to configure and run the Cisco UCS Monitoring Extension in a docker container.

-To build and run this script, you should be running Docker API version 1.27 or higher (to find out your version, run: `docker version`).
+To build and execute this project, you should be running Docker API version 1.27 or higher (to find out your version, run: `docker version`).
 The configuration uses the Microsoft Powershell Core docker image which uses Ubuntu as a base image and packages the standalone Machine Agent (with bundled JRE).
-In addition, it uses a simple Bash shell script that starts the Machine Agent with the correct system properties to connect to your Controller - you would need to supply these values as environment variables via the `docker-compose.yml` file.
+In addition, it uses a bash shell script that starts the Machine Agent with the correct system properties to connect to your Controller - you would need to supply these values as environment variables via the `docker-compose.yml` file.

 To build and run the project: